Care starts with a wealth of

 Containers

 We recommend using our Sugi Bamboo Planter because it offers good insulation from heat and cold, and ease of maintenance because of the trapezoidal shape and Bamboo Barrier lining.
 If metal stock tanks are used for bamboo, we recommend insulating the inside with Bamboo Barrier.
-Metal stock should have extra drain holes (1/2” diameter and ~2 per square foot) as well to provide adequate drainage.
+Metal stock tanks should have extra drain holes drilled as well (1/2” diameter and ~2 per square foot) to provide adequate drainage.
 We suggest placing any container on brick footings to avoid the eventual blocking of the drainage holes or degradation of the container.

 Bamboo Barrier